These easy puff pastry tarts filled with mushrooms, Parmesan cheese, and fresh rosemary make a great appetizer for any occasion!

 - 1 sheet frozen puff pastry, thawed

-- In a medium bowl combine the egg, cream, parmesan cheese, and mushroom mixture.
+- In a medium bowl combine the rosemary, egg, parmesan cheese, and mushroom mixture.
 Spoon into the prepared mini tart shells.
 Bake until golden and bubbly, about 15-17 minutes.
 Let cool for a few minutes in the pan, then serve immediately.

 - While best served immediately, store mini tarts in an airtight container in the fridge.
 Reheat in a 350 degree F oven for 5-7 minutes.